-Leanne Brown, mother of four daughters including one with ADHD, writes about using Story Massage within her family.
-She has won a Best Practice Award for her work with sharing Story Massage in her home and with other families experiencing the same challenges.
+Leanne Brown, mother of four daughters including one with ADHD, writes about using the Story Massage Programme within her family.
+She has won a Best Practice Award for her work with sharing the programme in her home and with other families experiencing the same challenges.

 Also follow these links on the Story Massage website for some more information and massage stories written for families with children with ADHD:

 It is a good idea to start slowly and gently, maybe with a simple stroke on the back or hand at bedtime.
 Then gradually build up the massage at the child’s pace focusing on a story or song that would hold their attention.
 Keep the massage time short and frequent – through clothes if that is easiest.
-Our Story Massage book Once Upon a Touch…Story Massage for Children has easy to follow instructions for our 10 basic massage strokes plus some tried and tested Story Massages to try with children.
+Our Story Massage book Once Upon a Touch…Story Massage for Children has easy to follow instructions for our ten basic massage strokes plus some tried and tested massage stories to try with children.

 More about the Story Massage Programme